 - provide, upon request, proof of a CDC-approved COVID-19 vaccination, as outlined on the CDC website;

 - present a valid Western Hemisphere Travel Initiative (WHTI)-compliant document, such as a valid passport, Trusted Traveler Program Card, or Enhanced Tribal Card;

 - be prepared to present any other relevant documents requested by a U.S. Customs and Border Protection (CBP) officer during a border inspection; and

 COVID-19 testing is not required for entry via a land or ferry port of entry.

 In March 2020, to prevent the further spread of COVID-19, the U.S. government issued restrictions on travel into the United States.
-CBP implemented temporary restrictions limiting entry at the U.S. northern and southern land borders to persons engaged in essential travel, including lawful trade, emergency response, and public health purposes.
+DHS implemented temporary restrictions, limiting entry at the U.S. northern and southern land borders to persons engaged in essential travel, including lawful trade, emergency response, and public health purposes.
 The White House suspended entry to foreign nationals who had recently been in certain countries.
-As the COVID-19 pandemic continued, various restrictions and requirements for foreign travel remained in place.

-In October 2021, the White House announced that, starting November 8, the U.S. government would move away from the country-by-country restrictions previously applied during the COVID-19 pandemic and adopt travel policies that rely primarily on vaccination to advance the safe resumption of travel.
+In October 2021, the White House announced that, starting November 8, 2021, the U.S. government would move away from the country-by-country restrictions previously applied during the COVID-19 pandemic and adopt travel policies that rely primarily on vaccination to advance the safe resumption of travel.
 As of January 22, 2022, DHS will similarly impose vaccination requirements on non-U.S. Individuals seeking to cross into the United States at the land borders.